 We probably all have at least one person in our lives who just seems to always be joyful, no matter what’s going on in life.
 The smile on his or her face isn’t just for show.
 It’s real.
 What makes them different?
-By the grace of God, those of us who have put our faith in Christ all can be that person in the lives of those around us because Jesus paid it all for us.
+By the grace of God, those of us who have put our faith in Christ can all be that person in the lives of those around us because Jesus paid it all for us.
 It’s not always easy but remember, the joy doesn’t come from you.
 It comes from God, the source of all good things.
 He is the one who can create you to be a joyful example for others.

 JOY: Delighting in God in All Circumstances